QC basics

-In this article I explain three fundamentals concepts that every buyer should be familiar with when it comes to quality inspections:
+In this article, I explain three fundamental concepts that every buyer should be familiar with when it comes to quality control and inspections:

 1. Inspection levels